-Despite what you hear in the media, not every Toronto house or condo sells in a week.
+Despite what you hear, not every Toronto house or condo sells in a week.
 Sometimes properties stay on the market for a long time.
-It’s not fun to make your bed every day and it’s especially stressful if you’ve already bought another property .
+It’s not fun to make your bed every day and it’s especially stressful if you’ve already bought another property.
 But before you decide to lower your price, it’s important to take a step back and seriously analyze what else is going on.

 How long has it been on the market?
-While 29 days may seem like an eternity to you, it’s the average amount of time properties took to sell in Toronto in 2014.
 If your property has been on the market longer than average (in particular, the average for your kind of property in your neighbourhood), than it’s a sign that something’s not right.
+Ask your agent what the “average days on market” is for your area and adjust accordingly.

 Are you motivated to sell?
 We sometimes come across Sellers who don’t really seem motivated to sell.
 How do we know?
 They make showing the property difficult; they insist on pricing above the market value; they walk away from offers rather than negotiate; they decide to increase their price mid-way through the listing.
 There are certain variables of the selling process that are controlled by the Seller – and if you aren’t doing what you can to help sell the property, it’s not going to sell.